-As part of the Club's recruitment and selection process, offers of work to positions which involve working with children are subject to 'Safer Recruitment' principles.
+• As part of the Club's recruitment and selection process, offers of work to positions which involve working with children are subject to 'Safer Recruitment' principles.
+This principle will be evident in the publishing and circulation of any recruitment advert.